NicholasBlaskey/Conways-Game-Of-Life/README.md

 ~80fps at 1000x1000

+### One Color Instancing

+This method is the same as instancing but we are only drawing the white squares.
+Instead of updating a color VBO each frame we are updating a position VBO each frame.

+~725fps at 25x25

+~700fps at 100x100

+~300fps at 500x500

+~110fps at 1000x1000

 ### Chunks

 This method will take a chunk size (we are going to assume that numX divides this size for simplicity).
 We will then generate 2^chunkSize VAOs that represent each of the possible color combinations of the chunksize.
 We will then lookup the chunksize.